 “If you will live like no one else, later you can live and give like no one else”

 It might mean I’ll do a lot of things differently than the rest of the world simply because I don’t want to stifle who I truly am.
-I may not be that way in every situation, but I will do it whenever I can.
+I may not do that all the time, but I will do it whenever I can.

-I want you to live the most authentic, most “unrepressed” life possible so that later, you can love, live and give from a different place than others who might stay in denial, keep thoughts swallowed, and hold on to pain because they’re afraid to express it to anyone.
+I want you to live the most authentic, “unrepressed” life possible so that you can love, live and give from a different place than others who stay in denial and keep their thoughts and emotions swallowed.
+Those people hold on to pain because they’re afraid to express it to anyone.
+And you already know my belief about holding on to pain.